 “Where would…where would…” The mage’s mouth dropped open, working soundlessly.
 His cheeks hung slack on his face.
-He kept mouthing the same two words like a broken record.
+He continued mouthing the same two words like a broken record.

 But then he took in a great, shuddering gasp.
-His sunburnt face wrinkled and twisted, gripped by a wash of unstoppable sorrow.
-He hunched forward against his mount and began sobbing uncontrollably.
+His sunburnt face wrinkled and twisted, gripped by a wash of tremendous sorrow.
+He hunched forward on his mount and began to sob.

 “We ate him!” he cried.
 “We ate Lorgpug!”

-If she’d been in a normal state of mind, Holly would have recognized the need to comfort Estilian, but due to the fact that she’d been trekking across the Territories for five fucking weeks, the barbarian cheerleader was at her wit’s end; she was tired of mollycoddling this useless oxygen thief.
+Under normal circumstances, Holly would have recognized the need to comfort Estilian, but due to the fact that she’d been trekking across the Territories for five fucking weeks, the barbarian cheerleader was at her wit’s end.

-“Quit bitching!”
-Holly snarled.
+“Quit bitching!” she snarled.
 She tromped toward him and grabbed his shoulders.
 “We’re here, goddammit!”
 She shook him fiercely.
 “We’re here, we have food, and it doesn’t fucking matter where the fuck it came from!
 Listen to me!”
-She stared deeply into his eyes, which were now fraught with uncertainty and fear.
-“Before Wodec left, he told me about the Eye of Scylish, a portal into another dimension.
+She stared deep into his eyes, which were now fraught with uncertainty and fear.
+“Before Wodec left, he told me about the Eye of Scylish: a portal into another dimension.
 If we can reach it, we’ll be able to ditch this shitty world and go somewhere else!
 Somewhere better!”